 - Volunteer at a school.
 If you happen to like children, schools need help in a variety of ways.
 Perhaps you could volunteer in the cafeteria, the after-school programs, sporting events, clubs, or chaperone events.
 Simply give the school a call or visit to get more information about how you can become a volunteer.
 You will be teaming up with other adults that care about children and that will be a pretty good feeling.

 - Take on more responsibility.
 Maybe you are a part of an organization and you already have a role there.
 You could take a larger role or engage more consistently with the organization.
 For example, if you work on the safety team for your employer, perhaps you could take the initiative to become an instructor so that you can train new employee classes when they are needed.
+When you work for a company, the idea of teamwork is definitely important.
+Without a team, you’ll start to notice less productivity in the workplace.
+There are mentoring techniques that companies put in place to help run your business effectively and create a stronger work environment for anyone working.
+The more you know, the more you can help teach others within your workplace to be producive members of staff.

 - Help keep your community clean.
 You can always pick up litter that you see wherever you are, but concentrate on your neighborhood.
 Perhaps you can gather your family and friends every so often and have a neighborhood cleanup day.
 This should be a fun adventure and at the same time you are showing others what it means to be good citizens.